 A lot of these scriptures are several centuries old.
 Some can even be traced back to the pre-Tibetan time of Zhang-Zhung.

 To keep the knowledge of the Bön tradition alive, it is not enough to keep the scriptures themselves available.
 There must also exist people who are trained in the reading and understanding of their content.
-These man and woman are the thoroughly trained Geshés and Geshémas of the Bön tradition.
+These men and women are the thoroughly trained Geshés and Geshémas of the Bön tradition.

 It is the first responsibility of a Geshé to pass their skills on to the next generation.
 Second, it is their responsibility to provide ways of insight into the content of the heritage of Bön for people from all over the world who are interested.